 The Risk of Downtime

-Short RTO’s and RPO’s come with an increased investment, but the benefits outweigh the costs for many.
-According to Zerto’s IDC IT Resilience report, the average cost of downtime per hour across all industries and organizational sizes is $250,000 per hour.
+Short RTO's and RPO's come with an increased investment, but the benefits outweigh the costs for many.
+According to Zerto's IDC IT Resilience Report, the average cost of downtime per hour across all industries and organizational sizes is $250,000 per hour.
 Additionally, the report stated that the collective cost of 8 hours of downtime per year to an organization is 2 million.
-With the increased threat of cyberattacks, specifically ransomware, many organizations do not want to gamble with their data and are taking the necessary actions to prevent data loss.
-It can be difficult to convince decision makers in an organization to sign off on the necessary data protection investments, but the risk is not worth it – everyone is at risk of an outage; whether it’s a natural disaster, unplanned outage, or ransomware.
+With the increased threat of cyberattacks, specifically ransomware, many organizations do not want to gamble with their data protection investments, but the risk is not worth it - everyone is at risk of an outage; whether it's a natural disaster, unplanned outage, or ransomware.

 Both RTO's and RPO's are critical to an organizations Disaster Recovery Plan, without having a goal of when operations should be up and running and knowing how much data you will lose, chaos will only continue during a disaster event.
 Fail over tests should be conducted at least 2 times per year.
 Without putting your DR plan to the test - how will you be sure it works?
 By testing your plan routinely, your IT team will be able to make the necessary adjustments to prepare for unplanned disasters.
 By producing your RTO and RPO, your business will be able to see the true cost of downtime.